krishna-kpa/task-tracker/README.md

 # Task Tracker - Requirement Document

 Task Tracker is a project used to track and manage your tasks.
-This project is a **Command-Line Interface (CLI) application** that helps users keep track of their tasks—what needs to be done, what is in progress, and what has been completed.
+This project is a **Command Line Interface (CLI) application** that helps users keep track of their tasks—what needs to be done, what is in progress, and what has been completed.
 Once the application is started then it will be a commandline interface in which users can execute commands and achieve their needs.

 ---